wazuh/wazuh-documentation/source/installation-guide/securing_api.rst

                 # service wazuh-api restart

 #.
 Change the default credentials.
-You can change them manually or using the script ``/var/ossec/api/scripts/configure_api.sh``.
+You can do this manually or you can run this script: ``/var/ossec/api/scripts/configure_api.sh``.

     #.
 Option a: Change the default credentials using the script.